New world order (politics): Recent political usage

 As a global hegemonic power, the American international order or the "liberal international order", has defined America's place in the world for 70 years.
 However, "Today it is being called into question by the rise of new forces such as China on the international scene and a new wave of populist politics within democracies."
-(G. John Ikenberry, 'The end of the liberal international order?'

 Former U.S. Secretary of State Henry Kissinger stated in 1994: "The New World Order cannot happen without U.S. participation, as we are the most significant single component.
-Yes, there will be a New World Order, and it will force the United States to change its perceptions".
-Then on January 5, 2009, when asked on television by CNBC anchors about what he suggests U.S. President Barack Obama focus on during the current Israeli crises he replied that it is a time to reevaluate American foreign policy and that "he can give new impetus to American foreign policy. ...
+Yes, there will be a New World Order, and it will force the United States to change its perceptions."
+Then on January 5, 2009, when asked on television by CNBC anchors about what he suggests U.S. President-elect Barack Obama focus on during the current Israeli crises he replied that it is a time to reevaluate American foreign policy and that "he can give new impetus to American foreign policy. ...
 I think that his task will be to develop an overall strategy for America in this period, when really a 'new world order' can be created.
 It's a great opportunity.
 It isn't such a crisis."

-However, this did not come to fruition, in 2009, Obama increased the U.S. military presence in Afghanistan to 68,000 troups, showing the US still acting as the global hegemon and becoming increasingly involved in the war.
+However, this did not come to fruition, in 2009, Obama increased the U.S. military presence in Afghanistan to 68,000 troops, showing the US still acting as the global hegemon and becoming increasingly involved in the war.

 Former United Kingdom Prime Minister and British Middle East envoy Tony Blair stated on November 13, 2000, in his Mansion House speech: "There is a new world order like it or not."
 He used the term in 2001, November 12, 2001 and 2002.
 On January 7, 2003, he stated that "the call was for a new world order.
 But a new order presumes a new consensus.
 It presumes a shared agenda and a global partnership to do it."

 Former United Kingdom Prime Minister Gordon Brown (then Chancellor of the Exchequer) stated on December 17, 2001: "This is not the first time the world has faced this question—so fundamental and far-reaching.
 In the 1940s, after the greatest of wars, visionaries in America and elsewhere looked ahead to a new world and—in their day and for their times—built a new world order."

 The modern changes to the global order were made particularly apparent in the UK during the 2016 Brexit vote.
-“The European Union has the ambition to be an important factor in the global order, promoting an international system based on stronger multilateral cooperation and good global governance, and so removing the UK from the system has left the Union a diminished international actor.
+“The European Union has the ambition to be an important factor in the global order, promoting an international system based on stronger multilateral cooperation and good global governance, and so removing the UK from the system has left the Union a diminished international actor."